 - 2 cups whole milk

-- Optional: baguette and/or rice noodles (for serving, if desired)
+- Optional: baguette and/or rice noodles (for serving)

 Heat the oil in a large, heavy pot.
 Add the onion and shallots and sauté until they are soft and translucent.

-Push them to a side and add the chicken pieces, cooking the meat until it begins to brown.
+Push them to the side and add the chicken pieces, cooking the meat until it begins to brown.

 Next, add the minced garlic and ginger and sauté for 3 minutes.
-Then sprinkle in the curry powder, the salt, and half of the sugar, and stir well.
+Then sprinkle in the curry powder, sea salt, and half of the sugar.
+Stir well.